How to podcast — A complete guide to starting and growing a podcast

 How to publish your podcast

-Once you have recorded your episodes, it’s time to publish for the world to hear.
+Once you have recorded your episodes, it’s time to distribute it to the various podcast directories for the world to hear.

-iTunes is the most popular to get podcasts, so you should start there.
-Here are the steps for publishing your podcast to iTunes:
+Apple Podcasts is the most popular podcast directory to listen to podcasts, so you should start there.
+Here are the steps for publishing your podcast to Apple Podcasts: